Aurobots7456/SwerveDrive/README.md

 FRC robot code for swerve drive written in Python using robotPy library.

-The code is originaly developed by [Team 1418](https://github.com/boranseckin/team1418-swerve).
+This code is adapted by the Team 1418's [2017 robot](https://github.com/frc1418/2017-robot) and modified to work with 2020 robotPy library.